← Transmissions

 Weekly KPIs to monitor

-• Acquisition: CPC/CPA per channel, % consented sessions, live/social reach.
+• Acquisition: CPC/CPA by channel, % consented sessions, live/social reach.

 • Conversion: INP/LCP/CLS, add-to-cart rate, checkout completion, revenue per session.